-124 ENGINE PERFORMANCE III -5 UNITS
+124 ENGINE PERFORMANCE III - DRIVABILITY

-Recommended Preparation: "C" grade or higher or "Pass" in AUTO 123 or equivalent systems.
+Recommended Preparation: "C" grade or higher or "Pass" in AUTO 123 or equivalent

+The capstone course in a three course engine performance series.
+Students will utilize skills developed in the first two courses to perform divability diagnostics on all related engine systems.
 Emphasis on advanced application of scan tools and digital storage oscilloscopes (DSO) in the diagnosis of hard to find system problems, especially intermittent concerns.
 Students will be required to complete associated tasks in the shop as specified by NATEF (National Automotive Training Educational Foundation).
 Preparation for ASE Advanced Engine Performance (L-1) Certification.
-CSU